SmashedFrenzy16/Excel-Spreadsheets-Config/README.md

 - To run the files in one program, download the `Program` folder.

-- To run the files separately,
+- To run the files separately, download the `Standalone` folder.